 - Devices that are part of an Exclusion collection

-This collection should also be configured with a limiting collection containing only Windows 10 machines as we are only targeting devices for the upgrade to new builds.
+You should also configure this collection with a limiting collection containing only Windows 10 machines as we are only targeting devices for the upgrade to new builds.

 What are exclusion collections?